liotrusy/number_system_game/README.md

 ### To play the game (run the application)

-Type the following command in the prompt opened in the same directory (folder) where you've cloned the repository.
+Type the following command in the prompt opened from the directory (folder) containing the game files.

 ```bash
 # for Windows